mswebarts/Product-Addons/readme.txt

 2. Connect to your hosting with an FTP account or File Manager in your Hosting account
 3. Go to the WordPress installation directory -> wp-content -> plugins
 4. Upload the downloaded plugin's uncompressed folder ( if using FTP ) or zip file ( if Hosting cPanel ).
 You must extract the file from hosting cPanel if you upload zip file
-5. Then go to WordPress admin dashboard -> Plugins -> Installed Plugins -> Then activate Breview
+5. Then go to WordPress admin dashboard -> Plugins -> Installed Plugins -> Then activate Product Addons

 Hope the installation process was as smooth as the plugin works!